 So how does the new tiering affect replacement rides when your ride breaks down?
 If you have a FASTPASS for a ride that breaks down, a notice will come up that tells you the ride that broke down and FASTPASS Update.
 You can then click to See Replacement FASTPASS Options for the rides you can use the pass on instead.

 If your FASTPASS was for a Tier 1 ride, then your list of available rides will include all Tier 1 and Tier 2 FASTPASS rides in that park.
 But if you have a FASTPASS for a Tier 2 ride, such as Splash Mountain, your ride choices will be the Tier 2 FASTPASS rides in that park.
 If Splash Mountain reopens later, you can use the FASTPASS to ride it if you haven’t already used it elsewhere, or simply choose a different Tier 2 ride.
 At the bottom of the list, it will list any rides not included.
-When you get the Replacement FASTPASS, it seems to erase any current waiting periods associated with that FASTPASS ride, so go ahead and book another FASTPASS!
+When you get the Replacement FASTPASS, it seems to erase any current waiting periods associated with that FASTPASS ride.
+So go ahead and book another FASTPASS ASAP!
 Ribbit!

 Use Rider Switch with MaxPass

 If you have small tadpoles who do not measure up for many of the rides, ask a cast member about Rider Switch.
 Rider Switch has also changed to a new digital system.
 Take your whole party to the ride entrance.
-A cast member will scan the ticket of the parent who will supervise the child who is not riding (and usually up to two other guests) to add an extra FASTPASS return window to their tickets.
+A cast member will scan the ticket of the parent who will supervise the child who is not riding (and usually up to two other guests).
+This adds an extra FASTPASS return window to their tickets.
 The other guests can ride with the first group and ride again when the supervising parent takes a turn.
 If you have older kids, they will love getting that bonus ride!